wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 | Mobile             | 46795553.517045454545 | 176           |
 | Social_Media       | 47650543.585714285714 | 139           |

 This information can to optimize  marketing campaigns for each channel, and potentially invest more in the channels that are most popular among the customers.
+* Customers who prefer to purchase through Social Media have a higher average order value than those who prefer Email and Mobile, but the number of customers who prefer Social Media is the lowest among the three channels

 Insight 4.
 Segment customers by demographic and behavior
 ```sql